 When was the last time you read a book?
 Or, for you non-book readers out there, read any kind of publication at all?
 Chances are, you’ve been reading since the day you learned to read – and even now you’re reading this!
 You may even frequent Facebook – catching up on your friends’ Facebook posts, or read news articles and press releases, food labels, magazines, etc. Reading has become a necessary form of communication and a habit many of us share, and justly so!
 Reading is to the mind what exercise is to the body and so there are countless benefits we receive the more we read.
-Here are the top 10 benefits of reading:

 - Stimulates the mind – Studies have shown that if you are constantly stimulating your mind, you slow the progress of mental diseases can even prevent them.
 Keeping your brain active and engaged prevents it from losing its power by sharpening its logical ability.
 The brain, though an organ, operates very much like a muscle – you have to exercise it to keep it healthy and strong.

 - Acquire knowledge – Everything you read fills your head with new bits of information, and you never know when it might come in handy.
 The more knowledge you have, the better-equipped you are and the more able you become to tackle challenges.
 Even if you ever were to lose everything you physically possess, your brain has an unlimited capacity for storing and using knowledge you’ve acquired all your life.
 Use it!